 AHE:Do you feel that your experience at BMT was different than other trainees as a result of your sexuality?
 If so, how so?

-AVT:I would have to say that I do believe that my experience in BMT was different then the other trainees due to my sexuality.
-I have to pay homage to the men that turned me in to one of the World’s Greatest Airmen, SSgt Williams and SSgt Urban…SSgt Williams has a method to his madness.
+AVT:I would have to say that I do believe that my experience in BMT was different than the other trainees due to my sexuality.
+I have to pay homage to the men that turned me into one of the World’s Greatest Airmen, SSgt Williams, and SSgt Urban…SSgt Williams has a method to his madness.
 I believe that the mental training he put me through was much more strenuous to me than any other trainee there.
 He pushed me to my full potential and wanted to see if I had what it took to become an Airman.
 It’s funny because both sergeants knew I could do the physical aspect of training, so they both went for the mental portion of it.
 That wasn’t easy to get through but it’s an accomplishment for anyone to get through BMT [and] for a person that has such a taboo lifestyle it’s a greater achievement.

 AHE:What advice, tips, or suggestions do you have for other LGB trainees or prospective trainees?

-AVT:The best advice I can give my LGB is the same I give for anyone else.
+AVT:The best advice I can give my LGB is the same one I give to anyone else.
 If you’re going to join the World’s Greatest Air Force, join for a reason and make sure that reason is solid because it’s not easy.
 It will never be easy; you will adapt and overcome, just as long as you stay focused and know why you are there.
 Don’t ever give up and don’t give in.
 Your life has meaning and purpose, and it’s not just for grins and giggles that you made it to BMT.
 You’re there for your own personal reasons but on top of that you’re there to change someone else’s life and I bet you anything in the world that someone is there to change your life.